lammy8/Vince_Portfolio/README.md

 <details>
  <summary><b>Spam text messages classification</b></summary>

-The link to this notebook: https://github.com/vincentlam13/code/blob/master/natural-language-processing/spam-sms-NLP.ipynb
+The link to this notebook can be found [here.](https://github.com/vincentlam13/code/blob/master/natural-language-processing/spam-sms-NLP.ipynb)

 This notebook was created in conjunction with the Data Science Bootcamp course.
 The aim of the notebook is to classify SMS messages into whether they are spam or legitimate messages.